byronwatt/byronwatt.github.io/_posts/2023-12-6-annas_hermit_cookies.md

     2 tablespoons of golden rum
     2 cups total of nuts/fruit e.g.:
         ⅔ cup chopped walnuts
-        1 cup of raisins/dates/sour cherries
-        ¼ cup chopped dried apricots
+        1 cup of raisins or crasins/dates/sour cherries ¼ cup chopped dried apricots
 </pre>

 ## Reality
-More nutmeg, cloves, allspice, last time I used ⅓ c of molasses, but I’ll try ½ c this time (more sugar might make them moister).
+More nutmeg, cloves, allspice, last time I used ⅓ c of molasses, but I’ll try ½ c this time (more sugar might make them even moister?).

 2 tablespoons of appleton rum,... sometimes a weeee bit more.